February 20, 2023

 Who should join a support group?

 Often new parents are the ones joining a breastfeeding support group, but all are welcome.
-“I would really encourage moms who have done this before to participate, too,” Hendrick explained.
-“Not every baby will breastfeed the same, and a parent could still benefit from the information.”
+Even mothers who have breastfed before can benefit; not every baby breastfeeds the same.

 Where to find a breastfeeding support group